Taking a bowrider's stereo from okay to awesome

 Big bass in just the right place

 A high-performance system like this one needs powerful bass to fill out the sound.
-We considered installing a free-air subwoofer in the transom, but the rugged 10" Wet Sounds HT-AS10 powered sub fit neatly under the port-side dash.
+We considered installing a free-air subwoofer in the transom, but a rugged 10" Wet Sounds powered sub (no longer available) fit neatly under the port-side dash.
 It’s a much easier installation, and it can be removed during the winter.
 The package includes a wired remote control, which we attached to the side of the sub with Velcro.
 You can mount the remote at the helm, or wherever works best for you and your boat.

 A few hours with the tower